 Moisturizing is one of the most underrated steps in your beauty routine!
 It’s an absolute necessity for giving skin that clear, dewy, flawless look.
 Hydrated skin is often less oily.
 Why?
 When your skin is too dry your body will produce more oils which will end up clogging pores.
 Moisturizing is also one of the easiest anti-aging things you can do for your skin too.
 The truth is, moisturizers keep the skin looking plump and supple, as well as keep your skin hydrated.
 But hydration also comes from the inside out.
 So drink up and make sure your body is hydrated to keep your skin hydrated.

-Products such as the Beautycounter Cleansing Balm and Beautycounter Countertime Regimen are two of my must-haves for keeping skin hydrated.
-These beauty innovative items aim to restore moisture and hydration to the surface of skin and are just simply enjoyable to use (which I can’t say about all skincare products!)
+Products such as the Beautycounter Cleansing Balm and Beautycounter Countertime line are two of my must-haves for keeping skin hydrated.
+These products aim to restore moisture and hydration to the surface of skin and are just simply enjoyable to use (which I can’t say about all skincare products!)

 7. Choose An Exfoliating Facial Cleanser To Use Daily

 Regularly exfoliating helps purge the skin of impurities on a regular basis.
 Plus, it helps clean off dead skin cells that may end up blocking pores and can make your skin look dull.
-Regularly removing dead skin cells through exfoliation will help your skin feel smooth, look clear, and illuminate vibrance.
+Regularly removing dead skin cells through gentle exfoliation will help your skin feel smooth, look clear, and illuminate vibrance.
 You don’t want to over exfoliate, as that can leave skin too dry (and we know what happens then!) but just a few times a week.
-I use the super-gentle Beautycounter Cream Exfoliator 2-4x a week, usually the morning after I use the Overnight Peel.
+I use this exfoliating mask 1 time per week since it’s both a chemical AND physical exfoliator.

 We all love a good dry shampoo, but did you know that the ingredients in your hair products can impact your skin negatively?
 Whatever is in your hair has the ability to get into your face and neck, especially if you’re working out or sweating from daily activities.
 So if there is anything that can irritate or clog your pores in your hair products, you might want to rethink them or use them less.
-Avoid these ingredients in hair products for clear skin: Isopropyl myristate, all oils (except sunflower, safflower and tea tree), sodium lauryl sulfate, sodium laureth sulfate, and sodium chloride.
+Avoid these ingredients in hair products for clear skin: Isopropyl myristate, oils (except sunflower, safflower and tea tree tend to be okay), sodium lauryl sulfate, sodium laureth sulfate, and sodium chloride.

 I list my favorite hair products in this post!